 Today, to finish out the last week before I get to start a super epic blog series I’m really excited for (you’ll find out just what that is next week when the first post of the series goes up), I’m writing about antagonists.
 I really like antagonists.
 It should probably be worrisome how much I like antagonists.
 But when they’re written well they can be some of my favorite characters in a book, at least for their depth.
-So we’re going to be talking about things you can focus on with your antagonists to make them deep and resonant with your readers.
+So we’re going to be talking about things you can focus on with the antagonist in your book to make them deep and resonant with your readers.
 (Hopefully your readers aren’t like me and won’t make them favorite characters, but…)

 1. Give Your Antagonist Motivation

 No character is going to be compelling or interesting to read about if they don’t have a strong motivation for why they do what they do.
-This is especially true of antagonists.
+This is especially true of the antagonist.
 If your antagonist is just evil for the sake of being evil, they’re not a strong character.
 No one is evil just for the sake of being evil unless they’re Satan.
 Or possibly if they’re really mentally unstable.
-In that case you might be able to redeem your antagonist with some of the other things on this list, but if you’re antagonist is a sane person they’re going to need a believable motivation.
+In that case you might be able to redeem your antagonist with some of the other things on this list, but if your antagonist is a sane person they’re going to need a believable motivation.
 Not one you can agree with, necessarily, but one that’s believable.

 For instance, maybe your evil king wants to conquer a bunch of the countries around him because he feels that his kingdom is too poor to sustain itself and he needs the resources of the other countries.
-Maybe your jerk abusive character is abusive because he was abused as a kid and he didn’t have a healthy example to follow instead.
+Maybe your jerk abusive character is abusive because he was abused as a kid and he didn’t have a healthy example to follow.
 (DO NOT use this as an excuse to make a bad boy character who’s a jerk to your protagonist but ends up totally fine in a relationship with her because he has a Tragic BackstoryTM and that makes everything right.
 Just don’t.
 Unless you can do it really well and give him redemption aside from his backstory.)
 Whatever the case, give your character a believable motivation.

 2. Make Your Antagonist Intimidating